-If you’re planning a Canada backpacking trip, here is your travel guide with tips on the best way to cross the country, including all of the stunning places to visit, from the beautiful Canadian cities to its breathtaking national parks.
+Here is the ultimate travel guide for planning your backpacking Canada itinerary, with tips on the best ways to cross the country.
+It outlines all the stunning places to visit, from the beautiful Canadian cities to its breathtaking national parks.

 How to travel to Canada